 Commit your works to the Lord and your plans will be established. – Proverbs 16:3

 Sister Mary Willoughby, 94, a Sister of Charity of Leavenworth (SCL) for 75 years, died on Dec.
 31, 2021, in Ross Hall at the SCL Mother House in Leavenworth, Kan.
 Lois Jean Willoughby was born on April 27, 1927, in Grand Rapids, Mich., the adopted child of George and Mary (Morell) Willoughby.
 At age 5, she started piano lessons, which led to a life-long interest in music.
 She graduated from Fratt Memorial Grade School and Billings Senior High School in Billings, Mont.
-In Billings, she took clarinet lessons from Sister Mary Ita, an SCL, and later joined the school orchestra.
-She added the bass violin and the oboe—and several other instruments.
+In Billings, she took clarinet lessons from Sister Mary Ita O’Brien, an SCL, and joined her school orchestra.
+She added the bass violin, oboe, and other instruments.

 She entered the SCL Community on Aug.
 14, 1946, and professed vows as Sister Maris Stella on Aug.
 15, 1948, before changing to Sister Mary Willoughby.
 In 1963, she received a B.S. in elementary education from Saint Mary College, Leavenworth, Kan.
 Two years later, she received a B.S. in music education from New Mexico Highlands University in Las Vegas, N.M.